 B.C.
 Court of Appeal Provides Guidance on the Enforceability of Class Action Waiver Clauses Post-Uber v.
 Heller

 In Uber Technologies Inc. v.
-Heller, 2020 SCC 16 (summarized here), the Supreme Court of Canada set out an analytical framework for determining the enforceability of an arbitration clause in a standard form services contract.
+Heller (summarized here), the Supreme Court of Canada set out an analytical framework for determining the enforceability of an arbitration clause in a standard form services contract.
 More recently, in Pearce v.
-4 Pillars Consulting Group Inc., 2021 BCCA 198 the B.C.
+4 Pillars Consulting Group Inc., the B.C.
 Court of Appeal applied this framework to a class action waiver clause in a standard form consumer agreement.
 Pearce illustrates that, post-Heller, the enforceability of such a clause is suspect.
-Please see our summary of Pearce on the Canadian Appeals Monitor.